shariq1989/cookbook/content/recipe/Georgian_Soup.md

 For the Soup:

 1. Wipe out the empty pot, add butter, carrots, onions, and salt.
 Set over medium heat and cook, stir occasionally, until the onions begin to brown, about 10-12 minutes.
 Add the vermouth, scraping up any brown bits.
 Cook for about 1-2 minutes.
-2. Add flour and stir for 1 minute.
+2. Add flour and stir for 1 minute, and then add the soy sauce.
 3. Add 2 cups of broth and stir until smooth, then add the remaining broth.
 Bring to a simmer.
 4. In a medium bowl, whisk the yolks.
 Continue whisking while slowly adding 1 cup of hot broth from the pot.
 Whisk in the lemon juice, and return the mixture to the pot, whisk to combine.
 5. Add the chicken and any accumulated juices.
 Do not simmer once the eggs are in the mixture.
-Taste and season with salt and pepper.
+Taste and season with salt, pepper, and red chili flakes.
 6. Garnish the soup with cilantro, dill, and red chili flakes.

 #### INSTANT POT DIRECTIONS